-The nurse will also ask if you have any allergies and if you have had any reactions to medicines or foods.
+The nurse will also ask if you have any allergies or reactions to medicines or foods.

 You will be asked if you want sedation.
 If you are considering sedation you will be asked to confirm that you have a responsible adult to escort you home when you are ready for discharge.
 You must also have a responsible adult with you at home for 24 hours following the procedure.